Pangenesis: Darwin

 Some gemmules were thought to remain dormant for generations, whereas others were routinely expressed by all offspring.
 Every child was built up from selective expression of the mixture of the parents and grandparents' gemmules coming from either side.
 Darwin likened this to gardening: a flowerbed could be sprinkled with seeds "most of which soon germinate, some lie for a period dormant, whilst others perish."
 He did not claim gemmules were in the blood, although his theory was often interpreted in this way.
 Responding to Fleming Jenkin's review of On the Origin of Species, he argued that pangenesis would permit the preservation of some favourable variations in a population so that they wouldn't die out through blending.

 Darwin thought that environmental effects that caused altered characteristics would lead to altered gemmules for the affected body part.
-The altered gemmules would then have a chance of being transferred to offspring, since they were assumed to be produced throughout an organisms life.
+The altered gemmules would then have a chance of being transferred to offspring, since they were assumed to be produced throughout an organism's life.
 Thus, pangenesis theory allowed for the Lamarckian idea of transmission of characteristics acquired through use and disuse.
 Accidental gemmule development in incorrect parts of the body could explain deformations and the 'monstrosities' Darwin cited in Variation.